SAP-samples/ui5-exercises-codejam/chapters/2.01-fe-fpm/readme.md

 The application we built so far in part 1 used a freestyle approach, meaning we built our own custom view with specific controls and controller logic.
 In contrast to that, SAP Fiori elements provide predefined [floorplans](https://ui5.sap.com/#/topic/797c3239b2a9491fa137e4998fd76aa7.html) (think "application layouts") for common business application use cases.
 Using this approach, the framework (SAPUI5) generates an application by interpreting metadata that is part of the consumed OData backend services.
 The specific parts of OData metadata that define the way a backend service is represented in frontend applications are called "annotations" and are mandatory when using SAP Fiori elements.

-It is necessary to decide before starting to develop a new application which of the two approaches you want to use to build your application.
+Usually you would decide before starting a new development which of the two approaches you want to use to build your application.
 The [SAP Fiori Tools](https://help.sap.com/docs/SAP_FIORI_tools/17d50220bcd848aa854c9c182d65b699/2d8b1cb11f6541e5ab16f05461c64201.html?locale=en-US) provide guided application generators for both approaches.

 ![SAP Fiori Tools Application Generator](fiori-tools.png#border)

 However, the situation is not exactly black and white, as the [SAP Fiori elements flexible programming model](https://sapui5.hana.ondemand.com/test-resources/sap/fe/core/fpmExplorer/index.html#/overview/introduction) provides building blocks (macros), which are metadata-driven UI controls that can be used in any (freestyle) SAPUI5 application.
 This flexible programming model is perfect for our use case, as we already have a working freestyle UI5 application and solely want to enhance it - while learning about SAP Fiori elements and OData annotations along the way.
 The instructions given in this chapter align with the [the official documentation](https://sapui5.hana.ondemand.com/test-resources/sap/fe/core/fpmExplorer/index.html#/buildingBlocks/guidance/guidanceCustomApps), but are more detailed and more specific to our use case.

-At the end of this chapter we will have essentially turned our application into an SAP Fiori Elements application.
-In other words, we will have enabled the Fiori elements flexible programming model for our custom UI5 application.
+At the end of this chapter we will have enabled the Fiori elements flexible programming model for our custom UI5 application.
+Essentially, we will have turned our application into an SAP Fiori elements application.

 ## Steps